dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 ![Preferences](images/generalPanel.png "Preferences")

 All available options are described in a separate document.
-For the purpose of this tutorial, we do not need to change anything here and can proceed to the next point right away.
+For the purpose of this tutorial, we do not need to change anything here and can proceed to the next option right away.

 The right button opens the Configuration window where the virtual machine is configured.
 The options are organized in tabs, similar to the emulator settings window.
 You are already familiar with the first tab if you have read the *Getting started* tutorial.
 It is the tab where the ROM of the Amiga is configured.